 The principal activities of the Society are the provision of financial advice to doctors, dentists and teachers and the transaction of long-term insurance business in the UK.
 The Society administers both reviewable and guaranteed business contracts, and also unit-linked, conventional and income protection insurance.
-In 2021 the Society's With profits fund is now offered beyond the Society's core segments via a third-party investment platform.
+The Society's With profits fund is now offered beyond the Society's core segments via a third-party investment platform.

-Complementary to these activities, the Group provides a number of other financial services, through wholly owned subsidiary undertakings, including retail banking, retail and commercial lending, unit trust management, mortgage broking, acting as a general insurance broker and providing dental patient membership plans.
+Complementary to these activities, the Group provides a number of other financial services, through wholly owned subsidiary undertakings, including unit trust management, mortgage broking, acting as a general insurance broker and providing dental patient membership plans.
 With-profits policyholders share in the profits and losses of these subsidiary companies.
 Wesleyan Bank was sold on 28 February 2022 and is no longer part of the group.
 Retail and commercial lending is therefore no longer offered.